 The Hospitals of Lochaber

 Until the 20th century, the rugged mountain terrain of the Lochaber area, combined with the subsistence economy of many of its inhabitants, ensured that access to medical care was often problematic.
 However, the generosity of local solicitor Andrew Belford saw the Belford Hospital (above) established in 1865 at Fort William.
-It was a substantial building which included fever wards and a commitment to maternity.
+It was a substantial building which included fever wards and a commitment to admit maternity cases (many hospitals did not have this then).
 The only other general hospital in the area was the small one at Glengarry which acted only as a base for the district nurse.
 The very small St Joseph’s Hospital in Fort Augusts seems to have mainly catered for railway workers around 1900 and closed soon after.

 Industrial hospitals in a rural area seem paradoxical but the very rurality of Lochaber necessitated temporary remote hospitals during late 19th century railway building.
 In the 1890s, the new aluminium industry opened a small hospital at Foyer and later had temporary field hospitals near their dam building works.

 From 1889, local authorities were obliged to provide fever hospitals and cooperated with the Belford Hospital Trustees to build the Belford Fever Hospital in the hospital grounds.
 They later opened the Victoria Smallpox Hospital at nearby Airds.
 Further south, the Ballachulish Fever Hospital opened in the converted large house Craiglinnhe.
 To the north, the voluntary Inverness shire Sanatorium opened in 1907 at Glengarry.